GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

 targets.
 To this end the values of these :program:`qmake` variables may be *scoped* with any supported target architecture or platform name.

-The scope is specified immediately before the value and separated by a ``#``.
+The scope is specified immediately before the value and separated from it by a ``#``.
 A scope can take one of the following forms (where *target* is either a target architecture or platform):

 - *target* where the value applies for the specified target only

 - *!target* where the values applies to all targets except the one specified

-- *target|target* where the value applies to all of the targets specified.
+- *target|target|...* where the value applies to all of the targets specified.

 The most common requirement is to distinguish between Windows and non-Windows targets, therefore the most common scopes used will be ``win`` and ``!win``.